 POPULATION – Knoxville has been designated as a rapid growth area within the new south.
 The U.S. Census Bureau data offers a more complete source of information.
 The diverse industrial and service base assures a bright future.

 TAXES – There is no state income tax on wages and salaries in Tennessee.
-However, the Hall Income Tax defines certain dividends and interests which are taxed.
-The total sales tax (deductible in Tennessee) is 9.25% (8.25% on food).
-Other specific taxes in the area include those on gasoline, cigarettes, liquor, auto licenses and amusement.
+Sales tax is 7% and total sales tax (deductible in Tennessee) is 9.25%.
+Other specific taxes in the area include those on gasoline, cigarettes, liquor, auto licenses and entertainment.

 TVA, which is the largest federal agency in Knoxville, has about 12,600 employees throughout the valley and 1,400 in Knoxville.
-T.V.A. maintains other major offices in Nashville, Chattanooga and Muscle Shoals, Alabama.
+TVA maintains other major offices in Nashville and Chattanooga, TN and Muscle Shoals, Alabama.

 UTILITIES – Properties within the city limits are serviced by Knoxville Utility Board.
 Property owners in the county will obtain service from the utility district serving in their area.